thi-ng/umbrella/examples/ramp-synth/README.md

 neighbors.

 Audio must be explicitly enabled by pressing `a`.
-Sonification uses the current ramp as wave table for a 2-voice oscillator w/ 30 Hz base frequency.
+Sonification uses the current ramp as wave table for a 6-voice unison stereo oscillator w/ 60 Hz base frequency (configurable via `BASE_FREQ` in `api.ts`).

 ### Hotkeys